- Privacy and Rights

 In particular, Radio New Zealand is the rights holder for many items in the Sound Collection.
 The Sound Archives Ngā Taonga Kōrero were transferred from RNZ to Ngā Taonga Sound & Vision on 1 September 2012.
 All material acquired prior to this date forms part of the historic RNZ Collection.
 This includes material from other broadcasters that was acquired by RNZ Sound Archives Ngā Taonga Kōrero under its contract with the Broadcasting Commission (NZ On Air) to archive radio in New Zealand.
 Ngā Taonga Sound & Vision can facilitate clearance of RNZ material held in its collections on behalf of RNZ.
 For items where third party copyright applies, archive staff will assist users to contact the rights holder.

 Information on how to re-use Ngā Taonga Sound & Vision collection items is available here.
 If you are interested in re-using items in a new production or project, please contact us.
-Ngā Taonga Sound & Vision staff will be able to assist you with rights clearances and access to the best possible copy.
+Ngā Taonga Sound & Vision staff will be able to assist you with rights clearances and access to the best possible copy (audiovisual items on this website are compressed for the web – speak to our staff about supply of high resolution copies).

 Directors, performers, musicians and artists have the moral right to be identified as the author of a work, to object to false attribution or to the derogatory treatment of their work.
 Ngā Taonga Sound & Vision takes care to correctly attribute credits and upholds the moral rights of the creators of works.